Devilx85/odata-pyq/README.md

 ## Etags and Odata id tags in result

-To correctly perform operation you need include always id, and set with_odata_id to Trur in peewee_result_to_dict_or_list.
+To correctly include odata id tag in the result list you have to include always id field, and set with_odata_id parameter to True in peewee_result_to_dict_or_list.

 Etags you can generate out of model itself, providing in constructor etag_callable parameter.
 A good example is generating etag from id and last modification time or version. in this case both fields you need to select in the model via select_always list.
 This ensures that fields are always in the select statement, they will be hidden in case select query does not contain